Becoming a Bar Mitzvah

 I grew up Jewish.
 There was no question.
 My Boobie and Zaidy survived the holocaust and not a moment went by where they let us forget it.
 They not only hid and survived themselves, but my Boobie hid with a baby boy who she had to keep quiet underground in a cellar for years.
 I could talk on and on about their story but instead I’m going to link to it here and get back to my boy…I mean MAN of the YEAR.

-Back when Gavin was a couple years old, we put him into a Jewish pre-school.
+Back when my son was a couple years old, we put him into a Jewish pre-school.
 The fact that it was Jewish was a bonus.
 We had gotten lucky as I walked by a building two blocks from where we were living that had a sign in the door saying: PRESCHOOL COMING SOON.
-We signed Gavin up out of sheer convenience and it was perfect.
+We signed my son up out of sheer convenience and it was perfect.
 He learned Jewish songs, traditions, came home with dough to bake challah every Friday, I couldn’t have been more thrilled.

 When he moved on to Kindergarten, we joined a temple in Gramercy Park called The Brotherhood Synagogue where we put him in Hebrew school.
 The program was once a week, 2 hours every Tuesday.
 It was great.
 He made great friends, he learned the Hebrew language and about the culture and holidays and we went to temple as a family for Shabbat sometimes and Adam and I would go for all of the high holidays.